How to work with a freelance shoe designer

 - A copyright line – attributed to you/your brand, not your designer

-To receive advice from a real life shoe designer before you start looking for your own, join The Shoe Community.
+For tips from a real life shoe designer before you start looking for your own, join The Shoe Community.
 It’s a supportive community of shoe brand founders just like you.
 Included in the membership fee are:

 - Live masterclasses with shoe professionals

-- Recordings of previous masterclasses
+- Recordings of previous masterclasses – including “How to work with a freelance shoe designer”

 - Helpful articles and discussions in the Facebook group